A machine that you plan to protect with Veeam Agent for Oracle Solaris must meet requirements listed in the table below.

 Backup can be performed to the following types of storage:

 - Local (internal) storage of the protected machine (not recommended)

 - Direct attached storage (DAS), such as USB, eSATA or Firewire external drives

 - Network Attached Storage (NAS) able to represent itself as SMB (CIFS) or NFS share

-- Veeam Backup & Replication 10 backup repository (except DataDomain DDboost, HPE StoreOnce and Veeam Cloud Connect repositories)
+- Veeam Backup & Replication 10 or later backup repository (except DataDomain DDboost, HPE StoreOnce and Veeam Cloud Connect repositories)